Nascondino: eSurv S.r.l.

 On the other hand, the iOS spyware was less sophisticated, and hosted on phishing websites and signed through the Apple Developer Enterprise program.[3][4][5]

-In 2019, eSurv’s officies were raided by the Italian police on suspicion of illegal wiretapping, those accusations were later dismissed.[6][7]
+In 2019, eSurv’s offices were raided by the Italian police on suspicion of illegal wiretapping, those accusations were later dismissed.[6][7]

 Following this, eSurv and its parent company Connexxa were liquidated and sold.